thradams/cake/manual.md

 #### -disable-assert
 disable cake extension where assert is an statement.
 See extensions

-#### -showIncludes
+#### -show-includes
 Causes the compiler to output a list of the include files.
 The option also displays nested include files, that is, the files included by the files that you include.

 #### -Wall
 Enables all warnings